xmartlabs/react-native-health-link/README.md

 # react-native-health-link

-A common interface for react-naative-health and react-native-health-connect.
+A common interface for react-native-health and react-native-health-connect.

 ## Installation